slateci/slateci.github.io/_posts/2021-06-08-grnoc-telegraf-monitoring.md

 It is assumed that you already have access to a SLATE-registered Kubernetes cluster, and that you already have installed and set up the SLATE command line interface.
 If not, instructions can be found at [SLATE Quickstart](https://slateci.io/docs/quickstart/).
-Additionally, it is assumed that there is an SNMP daemon (responds to SNMP requests) running on one or more target hosts.
+Additionally, it is assumed that there is an SNMP daemon (responds to SNMP requests) running on all target hosts.

 On CentOS 7, a simple SNMP setup can be installed by running the following commands:
 ```bash